boots drive the skis…

 Once you find your “ultimate” boot, there are a few things you can do to make them even better.
 The first is to insert a custom footbed.
 You get a very generic footbed with your new boots.
 Manufacturers cannot possibly account for all the variations in foot arch, so they don’t try.
 They assume you will replace generic with a custom footbed.
 So do so.

 A custom footbed will provide you with better arch support, as well as nestle your foot properly into the boot.
 This will make for a better fit for better control, and will be so much more comfortable.
-For the small price involved, generally under $50, this is one upgrade you should definitely make.
+For the small price involved, generally about $50, this is one upgrade you should definitely make.
+Powder magazine says “One of the best, but most overlooked, solution to a good fit is investing in a custom footbed.
+They provide a natural stance within the book which further aids in matching your foot to the boot last.”
 So when the Avie’s boot fitter suggests a custom footbed, it’s not an “up sell,” they are steering you to greater comfort.
 Your feet will love you for listening to the boot fitter.

 Almost all ski boots today come with heat moldable liners.
 This means the liners can be heated at Avie’s Ski / Sports while you wait.
 Once heated, you wear the boots in the shop for 10 or 15 minutes to allow them to form to your feet.
 Generally you don’t need to do this.
 In fact, we only recommend it if the boot feels really good, but with one or two little areas of discomfort.
 Then heat molding makes sense so you can see if they are indeed your ultimate ski boot.
 If the heating doesn’t resolve the minor issues, then the boots may not be right for you, or need customization by the boot fitter.